Michael Boykin

 New York Criminal Practice

 Michael Boykin ’11, is a Deputy Bureau Chief in the Kings County District Attorney’s Office in Brooklyn, New York.
-As a litigator in one of the largest and busiest prosecutor's offices in the country, Michael has handled many of Brooklyn’s high profile and complex cases.
-In his current position, he manages and oversees the intake of all felony level cases in one of the agency’s five trial divisions.
-In this role, Michael oversees the presentation of criminal cases to the New York State Grand Jury to produce criminal indictments, as well as authorizes plea offers.
-Michael also conducts regular trainings and mentors junior-level attorneys on case and witness preparation, the precepts of evidence, legal writing and theory, litigation, criminal procedure, evidence collection and investigative techniques.
+As an experienced litigator in one of the largest and busiest prosecutor's offices in the country, Michael has handled many of Brooklyn’s high profile and complex cases.

-In addition to serving as a prosecutor, Michael serves as an Adjunct Professor at Touro Law Center, where he teaches various courses in the practice of criminal law.
-Michael was also the recipient of Touro’s Law School Service Award for his significant contributions to the growth of the Law Center and the legal profession.
+Since 2019, Michael has served as an Adjunct Professor of Law at Touro Law Center, teaching various courses pertaining to criminal law and trial advocacy.
+Michael was also the recipient of Touro’s Law School Service Award for his significant contributions to the growth of the Law Center and the legal profession and was awarded by the New York City Council for his Dedicated Service to the Community.

 Michael earned his Juris Doctorate from Touro Law Center in 2011, as well as numerous honors, including the Exemplary Contributions to the Quality of Student Life Award at his Commencement and other academic awards including the CALI Award for Academic Excellence and Dean’s List.
 While attending law school, Michael was a tour guide for the Office of Admissions, and since graduating, has assisted in the recruitment of prospective students.

 Prior to attending law school, Michael earned a bachelor’s degree from Binghamton University, as well as numerous honors, including Dean’s List and Commencement awards.
-While at Binghamton, Michael was an Academic Peer Advisor, the Club Softball Team Founder and President, and the Senior Class Vice President.

 Request Information